Xilinx/PYNQ/docs/source/overlay_design_methodology/pynq_microblaze_subsystem.rst

 add the project name to the *BIN_PMOD* variable, and save the project in the same location as the other application projects.

-Similarly, you have to follow the same steps to build Arduino application projects.

 In addition, individual projects can be built by navigating to the ``<project_directory>/Debug`` and running ``make``.